nymtech/nym/documentation/dev-portal/src/nymvpn/gui-linux.md

 1. Open Github [releases page]({{nym_vpn_releases}}) and download the binary for Debian based Linux

-2. Required (if you don't want to check shasum, skip this point): Verify sha hash of your downloaded binary with the one listed on the [releases page]({{nym_vpn_releases}}).
+2. (Optional: if you don't want to check shasum, skip this point) Verify sha hash of your downloaded binary with the one listed on the [releases page]({{nym_vpn_releases}}).
 You can use a simple `shasum` command and compare strings (ie with Python) or run in the same directory the following command, exchanging `<SHA_STRING>` with the one of your binary, like in the example:
 ```sh
 echo "<SHA_STRING>" | shasum -a 256 -c